OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     MyComp.stdout = 'myoutput.txt'
     MyComp.stderr = 'myerror.log'

-Note that we don't just paste it all into the command string, particularly if we want to assure cross-platform compatibility.
-We also went ahead and captured the stderr output into a file called myerror.log.
+Note that you don't just paste everything into the command string, particularly if you want to assure cross-platform compatibility.
+In the example, we captured the `stderr` output into a file called ``myerror.log``.

-If you would like to redirect stderr to stdout, you can use the following:
+If you would like to redirect `stderr` to `stdout,` you can use the following:

 .. testcode:: External_Code

     MyComp.stderr = MyComp.STDOUT

-Note the capital letters in STDOUT.
-We've saved the special symbol STDOUT that is given in the subprocess module as a convenience.
+Note the capital letters in ``STDOUT``.
+We've saved the special symbol ``STDOUT`` that is given in the subprocess module as a convenience.

-Sometimes execution of a code requires you to set environment variables, possibly to define paths that are needed to search for dynamic libraries, etc.
+Sometimes execution of a code requires you to set environment variables, possibly for defining paths that are needed to search for dynamic libraries, etc.
-The ExternalCode allows you to define variables for the execution environment using the dictionary `env_vars`.
+The ExternalCode allows you to define variables for the execution environment using the dictionary ``env_vars``.

 .. testcode:: External_Code

     MyComp.env_vars = { 'LIBRARY_PATH' : '/usr/local/lib' }

-The ExternalCode component also allows you to manage the polling rate and the timeout values.
-Timeout is a measure of maximum time to wait for the code to complete its execution.
+The ExternalCode component also allows you to manage the polling rate and the timeout values. `Timeout` is a measure of the maximum time to wait for the code to complete its execution.
 If a component takes longer than the given timeout value, then the process will end with a timeout error.
 Note that the default timeout is 0, which means no timeout.
-The polling rate can also be adjusted by setting the poll_delay attribute.
-Note that if it is not set, an internally computed value is used (and this value is most likely fine.)
+The polling rate can also be adjusted by setting the ``poll_delay`` attribute.
+Note that if it is not set, an internally computed value is used (and this value will most likely be fine.)

 .. testcode:: External_Code